CJPrindle/color-seek/README.md

 A color palette can be rendered into several formats simultaneously.
 Along with CSS, SASS and LESS are available as output options.
 You may also create a Gimp Color Palette.

-An HTML file is automatically generated with all options.
+An HTML file containing color swatches is automatically generated with all options.

 #### File Formats ####